 Facilitated by JFN Board Member Vanessa Bartram, each month's lively and action-oriented roundtable (conducted online) features a master class and two investment roundups, all led by JFN members and designed to encourage shared learning and shared action along our impact investing journeys.

 Whether you are new to impact investing or a seasoned veteran, the roundtables will help you to build skills, deepen your collaborations and deal access, and add meaning to how you're managing your money.
-JFN members can watch videos of past sessions on the "Impact Investing" playlist on JFN's Members-Only Videos page.
+JFN members can watch videos of past sessions on the "Impact Investing" playlist on JFN's Members-Only Videos page (scroll down for Impact Investing Roundtable series playlist).
+Find the next session on our events calendar or email [email protected].

 Written by JFN member Michael Lustig (one of the instructors of the new certificate course), this is the first-ever guide to Jewish impact investing, investment in ventures that aim to be financially profitable while also achieving specific social or environmental goals.